earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation08-apply-functions-r.md

 layout: single
 title: "Use lapply in R Instead of For Loops to Process .csv files - Efficient Coding in R"
 excerpt: "Learn how to take code in a for loop and convert it to be used in an apply function.
 Make your R code more efficient and expressive programming."
-authors: ['Leah Wasser', 'Max Joseph']
+authors: ['Leah Wasser', 'Bryce Mecum', 'Max Joseph']
 modified: '2017-10-06'
 category: [courses]
 class-lesson: ['automating-your-science-r']